 Contributions to a 401(k), 403(b), and Traditional IRA are tax deductible because the accounts are tax deferred.
 You pay taxes when you take disbursements in retirement, which means you pay less in taxes today and a larger portion of your income gets to grow during that time.

 Roth accounts are not tax deductible but they are tax free.
 Your money will grow tax-free, so maxing out your account means that you end up with more tax-free money in the long run.

 Run the numbers to see if you would benefit more from a Traditional account and an immediate tax benefit, or if you would do better to take the long-term benefits offered by a Roth account.

 Personally, I like to get a mix of tax deferred and tax free contributions because you never know what will happen with taxes.
 That type of diversification can be useful.

-You can also contribute more to your IRA in 2013.
-For both traditional IRAs and Roths, the maximum you can contribute is now $5,500 (the catch-up contribution is still $1,000 for people age 50 or older, bringing their total to $6,500 in 2013).
-You can read up on the details in this Kiplinger’s post: 2013 Retirement Account Contribution Limits.
+You can also contribute more to your IRA.
+For both traditional IRAs and Roths, the maximum you can contribute is now $5,500 (the catch-up contribution is still $1,000 for people age 50 or older, bringing their total to $6,500).
+You can read up on the details on the IRS website: 2015 Retirement Account Contribution Limits.